IN THIS ARTICLE

 Behaviors that will increase your risk of getting trich include:

-Some diseases that can be spread through sexual contact, such as the human immunodeficiency virus (HIV) infection, are life-threatening.
+Some infections that can be spread through sexual contact, such as the human immunodeficiency virus (HIV) infection, are life-threatening.
 Studies show that trich infection may increase the risk of transmitting HIV infection.5 Health professionals around the world are concerned about the increased risk of trichomoniasis and HIV.

 eMedicineHealth Medical Reference from Healthwise